pypa/packaging.python.org/source/discussions/src-layout-vs-flat-layout.rst

 Due to the firstly mentioned specialty of the src layout, a command-line interface can not be run directly from the :term:`source tree <Project Source Tree>`.

-To run a command-line interface directly, you can either:
+To run a command-line interface directly, you can install the package in :doc:`Development Mode <setuptools:userguide/development_mode>` for testing purposes.

+Since this can be unpractical in some situations, you can also either:

 Run :file:`__main__.py` via: